Visa name

 Who qualifies

-The Digital Nomad Residence Permit (Boravak digitalnih nomada) is designed for remote workers whose income comes from outside Croatia.
-Meeting every single requirement matters — consulates reject applications for single missing documents.
+The Digital Nomad Residence Permit (Boravak digitalnih nomada) is written for remote workers whose income comes from outside Croatia.
+Every requirement counts.
+Consulates reject applications over a single missing document, and they will not reach out to ask for it.
 Here is the full checklist as published by Croatia's immigration authority.

 - •Monthly income of at least €2,870 (approximately 2.5x the Croatian average salary) — this threshold is updated annually by the Ministry of Interior